TAPR/TICC/README.md

 * Changes to support multi-TICC
 * Other cleanup

+NOTE: To build the TICC firmware, you will need to install the EnableInterrupt library, which is included in this directory.
+The simplest way to install is to open the Arduino IDE and go to sketch/Include Library/Add Zip Library and select EnableInterrupts.zip.

 The TICC is a circuit board mated to an Arduino Mega 2560 controller that allows very high resolution time interval measurements -- down to less than 60 picoseconds (trillionths of a second).